Treasury and IRS issued guidance on FATCA has been added to your bookmarks.

 - December 14, 2018: The Internal Revenue Service (IRS) and the Department of the Treasury (Treasury) issued proposed regulations reducing the burden under Chapter 4 (FATCA) and Chapter 3 of the Internal Revenue Code (Code).
 The proposed rules eliminate withholding on payments of gross proceeds and certain insurance premiums, defer withholding on foreign

 passthrupayments, provide additional guidance on certain due diligence requirements of withholding agents, clarify procedures for refunds and credits of amounts withheld, and clarify the definition of investment entities.
 The full text of the proposed regulations may be found here: Regulations Reducing Burden under FATCA and Chapter 3.
+Download includes a brief summary of the key points under the Proposed Regulations.

 - December 4, 2018: After November 30, 2018, taxpayers with FATCA filing obligations must download the new IRS public key from IDES to file FATCA reports.
 Taxpayers intending to purchase a new digital certificate or replacing one should note that IDES only recognizes and accepts digital certificates issued by IRS approved Certificate Authorities.
 The IRS has also issued a bulletin reminding taxpayers about the FATCA certification deadline.
 In general, for the certification period ending December 31, 2017, FATCA certifications are due no later than December 15, 2018.
 For trustees of trustee-documented trusts and sponsoring entities, the certification deadline is March 31, 2019.